ospoplusplus/ospoplusplus.com/working-group.md

 - The EU OSS network meets quarterly, in person, at a different European host city.
 Get in touch to learn more.

 - 'Universities and Academia' and 'Cities and Governments' each generally meet once monthly on Thursdays.

-### December 9 - 'Universities and Academia' and 'Cities and Governments'
-  - Topic:  2021 FOSS OSPO Community Closing Happy Hours
-  - Time:   3pm CET / 9am EST / 6am PST
-          (AND)
-          6pm CET / 12pm EST / 9am PST

-  - Description:   As 2021 roles to a close, we invite all those in the OSPO ecosystem, that we have interacted with virtually, in-person or have yet to meet, to come together, stop by and share in the group discussion, announce & celebrate your and other's FOSS wins together, have a breakout chat with a friend, and join us for a drink.
-                Morning Tea?
-                Afternoon Coffee?
-                Afterwork Beer or Wine?

 ### Where: